-During 2022, a total of 27 drill holes have been drilled totaling 19,530 meters.
-Drilling focus has primarily sought to step out from known mineralization along strike and at depth, and to expand subregional exploration targets.
+During 2023, a total of 16 drillholes have been drilled totalling 16,486 meters.
+Drilling focus has primarily sought to step out from known mineralization along strike and at depth to the southeast, and to expand subregional exploration targets.

 3.10 Mining methods, mineral processing and infrastructure